Types of Positions in State Service

 These positions are established by law, per Rhode Island General Law 36-4-2, or as stated in other statues pertinent to department organization, including positions of trust in state government excepting classified and non-classified.
 Generally, the unclassified service includes employees of elected officials, courts, independent agencies, departmental directors, or public authorities and various positions of a policy making character.

-These are positions covered under contract terms for the Board of Governors for Higher Education (Higher Education/Colleges) and the Board of Regents for Elementary & Secondary Education (Rhode Island Department of Education), including senior administrative staff as well as faculty.
+These are positions covered under contract terms for the Board of Governors for Higher Education (Higher Education/Colleges) and the Board of Education), including senior administrative staff as well as faculty.